abw/badger-database-js/manual/table.md

-You can also define your own record subclass for a table in which you can provide additional methods or wrap the default methods to implement additional business logic, data validation, logging, etc.  In this case you should use the `record` configuration option to provide a reference to your custom record class.
+You can also define your own record subclass for a table in which you can provide additional methods or wrap the default methods to implement additional business logic, data validation, logging, etc.  In this case you should use the `recordClass` configuration option to provide a reference to your custom record class.

 This simple example shows how a custom `User` record class can be defined which adds a